WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 ---
 {
   "title": "RPC Interface",
-  "description": "A step by step guide on how to use the Wasabi RPC interface.
+  "description": "A step by step guide on how to use the Wasabi remote procedure call interface.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---